PRD Planning Pipeline

 Phase 3: Dependency Mapper

-Phase 4: Calibrator
+Phase 5: Calibrator

 • Difficulty (1–5) — how complex the implementation is

-• Surface area (small/medium/large) — how much of the codebase is touched
+• Surface area (small / medium / large) — how much of the codebase is touched

 Post-Pipeline Validation

-Continuation Context
+Continuation Context (PRD 2+)

-• Gotchas discovered during execution
+• Gotchas recorded during execution of earlier PRDs

 Plan Review Best Practices